Zachary Scott: Warner Bros.

 Jack L. Warner saw Scott perform in Those Endearing Young Charms and signed him to his first film contract, which led to his screen debut in The Mask of Dimitrios (1944).

 Scott was one of the many Warners stars who had small roles in Hollywood Canteen (1944).
-He was loaned out to United Artists to play the lead in The Southerner (1945) directed by Jean Renoir.
+He was loaned to United Artists to play the lead in The Southerner (1945) directed by Jean Renoir.

-Back at Warners, Scott was cast in Mildred Pierce (1945) and received much acclaim for his duplicitous performance as the lover of both Joan Crawford and her daughter; his mysterious murder forms the basis of the plot.
+Back at Warners, Scott was cast in Mildred Pierce (1945) and received much acclaim for his performance as the duplicitous lover of both Joan Crawford and her daughter, and his mysterious murder forms the basis of the plot and frames the film's opening and closing.
+Variety noted that Scott "makes the most of his character" in "a talented performance."

 Scott co-starred with Faye Emerson in Danger Signal (1945) and was with Janis Paige and Dane Clark in Her Kind of Man (1946).
-In 1946 exhibitors voted Scott the third most promising "star of tomorrow".
+In 1946, exhibitors voted Scott the third most promising "star of tomorrow".

-During this period, Scott and his first wife Elaine socialized regularly with Angela Lansbury and her first husband, Richard Cromwell.
-Elaine Scott had met Zachary Scott back in Austin and she made a name for herself behind the scenes on Broadway as stage manager for the original production of Oklahoma!.
-The Scotts had one child together, Waverly Scott.

 Scott supported Ann Sheridan in The Unfaithful (1947) and Ronald Reagan and Alexis Smith in Stallion Road (1947).
 MGM borrowed him to support Lana Turner and Spencer Tracy in Cass Timberlane (1947).

-He had the lead in a noir for Eagle Lion, Ruthless (1948), then returned to Warners for Whiplash (1948) with Clark.
+He had the lead in a noir for Eagle-Lion Films, Ruthless (1948), then returned to Warners for Whiplash (1948) with Clark.
 He supported Virginia Mayo in Flaxy Martin (1949) and Joel McCrea in the independent South of St. Louis (1949).
 He was reunited with Crawford in Flamingo Road (1949).

-Warners tried Scott in a comedy with Alexis Smith, One Last Fling (1949).
-He starred in some films outside the studio, Guilty Bystander (1950) and Shadow on the Wall (1950).
-At Warners he supported Randolph Scott in Colt .45 (1950).
+Warners tried Scott in One Last Fling (1949), a comedy with Alexis Smith.
+He starred in some films outside the studio: Guilty Bystander (1950) and Shadow on the Wall (1950).
+At Warners, he supported Randolph Scott in Colt .45 (1950).
 He did Born to Be Bad (1950) for Nicholas Ray and Pretty Baby (1950) for Warners.

-Scott appeared on a variety of television series such as Armstrong Circle Theatre (1950) and Pulitzer Prize Playhouse (1951).
+After being dropped by Warners, Scott appeared on a variety of television series such as Armstrong Circle Theatre (1950) and Pulitzer Prize Playhouse (1951).
 He did Lightning Strikes Twice (1951) for King Vidor and The Secret of Convict Lake (1951).

-In 1950, Scott was involved in a rafting accident.
-Also during that year, he and Elaine divorced; she later married writer John Steinbeck.
-Possibly as a result of these developments or due to a box-office slump, Scott succumbed to depression, which affected his acting for Warner Bros.
-The studio stopped promoting his films, so he turned back to the stage and began accepting television roles.